FirmoDaniel/A-Better-Puppers/README.md

 ## Project aim

 The site's puprose is to provide information on general canine health.
 Be that physical, mental or social.
-Through a series of responsive questionaires we evalute dietery needs, optimal excercise regimes and appropriate socilaisation requirements.
+Through a series of responsive questionaires we evalute dietery needs and optimal excercise duration.
+We also provide 'the four keys' which address the most common mistakes involving socialising a dog.
 The aim is to help onwers learn through simple changes they can make to their pets everyday life.
-We also offer a wide range of discounted / added-value experiances, equipment and custom programs depending on breed or specific issues.
+There is a repeated drive for users to visit our socila media pages for further engagement.

 What separates the site from others is our 'Pet First' approach.
 Above all else our goal is wider awaremness of the simple things we can all do to improve our pet's life.

-our Secondary objective is to grow a community using added value and pulling from external partners to offer a varied range of services to those in need of more than the basic information.
+Our Secondary objective is to grow a community using added value and pulling from external partners to offer a varied range of services to those in need of more than the basic information.

 A live version can be found [here](https:#)

 ## Project Requirements
-1. Design an interactive website with appropriate navigation and structured layout which meets the projects given prupose.
-    * Achieved - VERIFY!
-2. Use custom HTML, CSS, JavaScript/ JQuery and incorpated images to create a site exceeding one page.
+1. Dynamic Front End Project: Write custom JS, HTML, and CSS code to create a front-end application of more than one page with significant interactive functionality.
-     * Achieved - VERIFY!
-3. All code must pass code validators such as W3C and Jshint.
+    * Achieved - The site has 5 pages.
+Index & Socialsation have minor JS, while Excercise and Feeding guide have more substantial interactivity via guides.
+2. Site Responses: Use JS to have the site produce relevant responses dependant on users' actions.
+     * Achieved - Both the feeding guide and excercise guide respond to user input selections from drop downs, and directly from typed input.
+3. Documentation: Write a README.md file for your project that explains what the project does and the value it provides.
- * Achieved - VERIFY!
+    * Achieved - Overview of project outline in the 'Project aim' section.
-4. Write JS code that cycles through data and handles incoreect user entires, and store on-trival code in external sources using all applicale readability standards suchs as indentation and comments where needed.
+4. Write JS code that cycles through data and handles incoreect user entires, and store non-trival code in external sources using all applicale readability standards suchs as indentation and comments where needed.
- * Achieved - VERIFY!
+ * Achieved - Both guides deploy if/else loops and conditional responses via text messages or class changes depending on user interaction.
 5. Design an implement manual testing with screen shots for verification, and fully document the project's start and end/ fully developed journey using a README.md file.
  * Achieved - VERIFY!
 6. Deploy finalised version to GitHub with clearly distinguishable comments where external sources were used.
+ * Achieved - VERIFY!
+7. All code must pass code validators such as W3C and Jshint.
     * Achieved - VERIFY!

 ## UX